Amy Casey Cooks

 • Recipe

-• Use leftover corned beef ~ If you've got some corned beef leftover from St. Patrick's Day, this recipe is a great way to use it.
+• Use leftover corned beef: If you've got some corned beef leftover from St. Patrick's Day, add it to this recipe.
+The comfort food casserole is the perfect St. Patrick's dinner idea.

 Gather all the ingredients for this delicious corned beef casserole recipe.
 Scroll down to the recipe card for full quantities of the ingredients.